Matt Carter (Coronation Street)

 Dr. Matt Carter is a fictional character from the British ITV soap opera Coronation Street, played by Oliver Mellor.
 He made his first on screen appearance on 20 August 2010.
 On 30 June 2013, Mellor revealed that he had quit the show and Matt would not appear again.

 Development

 Introduction

 Oliver Mellor was initially cast as a doctor for Natasha Blakeman's (Rachel Leskovac) pregnancy storyline.
 Digital Spy said Mellor had initially been signed for four episodes, but that there was a "strong possibility" he would return for a longer stint.
-The character was introduced in August 2010 as Dr Carter, Gail McIntyre (Helen Worth)'s new boss at the medical centre.
+The character was introduced in August 2010 as Dr Carter, Gail Platt's (Helen Worth) new boss at the medical centre.

 Relationship with Tina McIntyre

 In June 2011, it was revealed that Matt would embark on a romance with Tina McIntyre.
 However, Keegan has revealed that she thinks her character "would feel out of place with Matt".
 Mellor commented that he wanted to "explore a darker side" to his character.
 He said to Soaplife: "Hopefully he's going to get one.
 They're putting it together now and I'm hoping I'll get the chance to show that Matt's not Mr Perfect and has a bit of a dark side.
 I'd like him to have a love interest," he continued.
 "There are a few possibilities.
 I mean, the Coronation Street women aren't exactly spoilt for choice when it comes to fit men, are they?"

 Mellor revealed that getting an on-screen romance is like "getting a promotion".
 Speaking to the Daily Mirror, Mellor explained: "When Chris and I are in character, we're like rutting stags trying to be the alpha male.
 Sometimes when the camera stops rolling, we carry that on in the green room and pretend we're competing over Tina.
 I'm sure there are a lot of jealous guys who wish they were in our shoes.
 Who wouldn't be?
 Most guys on the Street would like Tina as their on-screen girlfriend and I think, deep down, they all fancy Michelle.
 Everyone has a secret crush on her.
 But you can't really blame them, can you?
 There's a reason why Michelle is winning all these sexiest female awards.
 And she's lovely too.
 She doesn't have a bad bone in her body."